Anubhavsingh311/NLP_and_Sentiment-Analysis/README.md

 ## Future Improvements

-- Replace TF-IDF with transformer embeddings (BERT, DistilBERT) for context-aware representations
 - Extend to multi-class sentiment (1-5 star ratings)
 - Build a REST API wrapper for live inference
 - Add LIME/SHAP explainability to highlight which words drove each prediction